rmind/rvault-svc/README.md

 # rvault-svc

 **rvault-svc** -- server-side service for **rvault**.
-Implements key storage and authentication using TOTP/HOTP.
+Implements the key storage and authentication using TOTP/HOTP.

 ## Usage